flybywiresim/docs/docs/pilots-corner/a380x/a380x-advanced-guides/oans-btv.md

 - Auto brake mode selector is turned to the DISARM position
 - A/THR instinctive disconnect push buttons (on the outside of the thrust levers) is pushed

-For the last three conditions, the "A/THR OFF" memo and aural callout will be triggered.
+For the last three conditions, the "AUTO BRK OFF" memo and aural callout will be triggered.